 Arguably a more significant type of risk for investing inflation-linked bonds would be interest rate risk, which is the sensitivity of bond yield to any changes in market interest rate measured by a term called duration.
 The higher the duration of a bond, the larger changes in the bond’s yield in response to changes in market interest rate would be.

 Additionally, the interest rate risk for a linker can be evaluated by reviewing the yield equivalent fixed-rate bond and beta, which measures the yield sensitivity of a linker to a change in the equivalent nominal yield.
-The commonly accepted assumption for beta value of linkers across different markets is 0.5.
+The commonly accepted assumption for the beta value of linkers across different markets is 0.5.

-Investing in inflation-linked bond via ETF instruments
+Investing in inflation-linked bonds via ETF instruments

-Compared to holding inflation-linked government bonds, exchange-traded funds (ETFs) of linkers often allow investors to efficiently construct an inflation-shielding strategy within their portfolios.
+Compared to holding inflation-linked government bonds, exchange-traded funds (ETFs) of linkers often allow investors to construct an inflation-shielding strategy efficiently within their portfolios.
 In most cases, it will also be more cost-effective than using more traditional investment vehicles or directly investing in inflation-linked bonds.

 Inflation-linked bonds are typically biased to long-dated maturities.
 As a result, the linker ETFs tend to have high duration metrics.
 Therefore, an inflation hedging strategy may hold a mix of asset classes to account for different time horizons in addition to linker ETFs.

 According to Morningstar, an investment research firm, the average annual management fee for an active fund varies between 0.75% and 1.5%, whilst the average management fee for a passive index-tracker would be around 0.40%.
 As cost is the only certainty when investing, one can argue that using inflation-linked ETFs as one of the building blocks for portfolio construction is compelling.